rekhaDevs/samagragovernance.in/src/pages/team/index.md

       solving diverse corporate problem statements.
 While he was enjoying his stint at McKinsey, he knew that eventually he wanted to work towards improving the lives of citizens by engaging with the governance process.
-      In 2012, he set up Samagra so that he could translate his passion into a reality and create impact at scale.
+      In 2012, he set up Samagra so that he could translate his passion into reality and create impact at scale.
 He has shaped Samagra's values and approach to impact, and continues to steer it into the future.
     image: /img/Gaurav.jpg